kmbordin/kmbordin.github.io/index.md

 ---
 <img style="padding: 0 15px; float: right;" src="KMB-pic.jpg" align="right" width="220">

-**Welcome!** 👋
+**Welcome to my website!**

 I am Kauane Maiara Bordin, a Brazilian Ecologist studying community and functional ecology.
+My main research interest is to understand the drivers of structure and dynamics of tropical forests 🌳🌳

 I do love forests and all its wonders.